OpenSpace/codegen/README.md

 #include "renderabletest_codegen.cpp"
 ```

+Additionally, passing the `--verbose` parameter will cause CodeGen to emit extra information, including which files are currently being processed

 ## Root struct
 The root struct needs to be marked with the `[[codegen::Dictionary(Name)]]` attribute, where *Name* is a unique name.
 Every struct not marked as such will be ignored by the codegen program.
-Furthermore, the root struct (and the following include) must be declared in an anonymous namespace.
+The root struct (and the following include) **must** be declared in an anonymous namespace or else the resulting code might produce violations of the ODR rule.

 ### Attributes
  - `[[codegen::namespace(NS)]]`: Necessary if the type specified in the `Dictionary` attribute is living in namespace other than `openspace`